istiphani/gwt-joomla/README.md

 * Banner width should be 1250px
 * Any content in the masthead area should NOT EXCEED 100px.
 * For experienced Joomla users, please report any template issues to gwtsupport@i.gov.ph.
-* !!!
-IMPORTANT !!!
-The Philippine Standard Time may be hindering the speed at which you load your website.
-If your website is still in development, you can comment out the PST at /layouts/contents.php.

 Updates:
 * Foundation framework updated to 5.3